seanpmaxwell/overnight/README.md

 ````

 - You don't have to use class methods, you can also use class properties whose value is an arrow function.
 You will
- have to cast Overnight to the 'any' type to avoid type errors though
+ have to cast Overnight to the 'any' type to avoid type errors though.

 ````typescript
 import * as OvernightJS from '@overnightjs/core';